 Heat stress is often a significant concern for workers in outdoor industrial environments, such as construction, working at height, and oil and gas, especially during the summer months.
-With temperatures rising, the Occupational Safety and Health Administration (OSHA) has implemented a National Emphasis Program (NEP) on Outdoor and Indoor Related Hazards, which has been effective since April 8, 2022.¹ The purpose of the NEP is to “ target high-risk industries and focus agency resources and staff time on heat inspections.”¹ Here is an overview of the OSHA NEP on heat stress and some tips to help reduce heat stress for industrial workers in outdoor environments.
+With temperatures rising, the Occupational Safety and Health Administration (OSHA) implemented a National Emphasis Program (NEP) on Outdoor and Indoor Related Hazards, which has been effective since April 8, 2022 and will remain in place for no more than three years from that effective date.¹ In July 2024, OSHA announced a proposed rule aimed at helping protect workers from the risks of heat stress, which would establish enforceable guidelines and requirements for employers.4 The purpose of the NEP is to “ target high-risk industries and focus agency resources and staff time on heat inspections.”¹ Here is an overview of the OSHA NEP on heat stress and some tips to help reduce heat stress for industrial workers in outdoor environments.

 OSHA NEP on Heat Stress